Wade008/r-scripts/README.md

 # r-scripts
-Some usefual R scripts to access ABS data.
+Some useful R scripts to access ABS data.